Lukasss93/laravel-larex/README.md

 2. Open the *project-root/resources/lang/localization.csv* file and edit it as you see fit.

-3. Finally, you can use `php artisan larex` to translate your entries from the csv file to the laravel php files.
+3. Finally, you can use `php artisan larex:export` to translate your entries from the csv file to the laravel php files.

 ### Tips
 * You can import existing laravel php files with `php artisan larex:import`.